 The Twins

 This story is a tough one.
 I’m working at the Fort Worth Police Department in the fall of 1982.
-Patrolling on the evening shift I have the short west side of downtown and the sun had already gone down.
+Patrolling on the evening shift I have the short west side of downtown and the sun had already set.
 I finished a disturbance call when the dispatcher sent me on another, “Frank Two Fifteen (designated F-215) copy call.
-Signal fifteen, disturbance at 2706 Merrimac St. Unknown if any weapons.”
+Signal fifteen, disturbance at 2706 Merrimac Street.
+Unknown if any weapons.”

 That was the last transmission I got from the dispatcher.
 It would normally be a two officer call but there weren’t any other units available.
 I was used to it and headed towards the call at a high rate of speed.
 I didn’t turn on any emergency lights or siren.